boltops-tools/ufo/docs/_docs/tutorial-ufo-ship.md

 2. Generates a task definition and registers it.
 3. Updates the ECS service to use it.

 If the ECS service hi-web does not yet exist, ufo will create the service for you.
 Ufo will also automatically create the ECS cluster.

-If you are relying on this tool to create the cluster, you still need to associate ECS Container Instances to the cluster yourself.
+NOTE: If you are relying on this tool to create the cluster, you still need to associate ECS Container Instances to the cluster yourself.

 By convention, if the service has a container name web, you'll get prompted to create an ELB and specify a target group arn.
 The ELB and target group must already exist.
 You can bypass the prompt and specify the target group ARN as part of the ship command or with the `--no-target-group-prompt` option.
 The elb target group only gets associated with the ECS service if the service is being created for the first time.
 If the service already exists then the `--target-group` parameter just gets ignored and the ECS task simply gets updated.
 Example: